10 Questions for FPL 2022-23

 |1.25

-Admittedly four games is a small sample size, and the team actually kept two clean sheets without Rudiger at Brentford and v.
-West Ham.
-However, the Blues also gave up one goal at anemic Norwich and shipped four goals home to Arsenal, leaving the goals conceded average nearly half a goal per game higher without Rudiger than with him.
+Admittedly, four games is a small sample size, and the team actually kept two clean sheets without Rudiger (at Brentford and v.
+West Ham).
+However, the Blues also gave up one goal at anemic Norwich and shipped four to Arsenal at Stamford Bridge, leaving the goals-conceded average nearly half a goal per game higher without Rudiger as with him.
 One way to put it is that Chelsea conceded 4+ goals in a game only once in 34 games with Rudiger playing, and once in only four games with him sidelined.

 Small sample size or not, it is impossible to overstate the importance of Rudiger to the team’s recent defensive success.
 Now that Rudiger has departed London on a free transfer to Real Madrid along with the exit of Andreas Christensen to Barcelona, is the summer transfer addition of Kalidou Koulibaly from Napoli enough to convince you that Chelsea’s back line will remain stout?
 Or will you avoid popular Blues’ wing defenders such as Ben Chilwell and Reese James along with keeper Édouard Mendy in fantasy, expecting a rise in goals conceded and thus a decline in clean sheets?

-3. Will Newcastle make a big leap in 2022-23 and challenge for a European spot following the huge influx of money from its Saudi Arabian ownership consortium?
+3. Will Newcastle make a big leap in 2022-23 and challenge for a European spot following the huge influx of money from its new Saudi Arabian owners?

-For the first half of last season, Newcastle were stuck in a serious relegation scrap.
-With the help of January 2022 additions Bruno Guimaraes, Chris Wood, Kieran Trippier, Dan Burn and Matt Targett following the October 2021 club sale, the Magpies enjoyed a second half surge, finishing in 11th place.
-This summer the Magpies have made further transfer grab to bolster the side in the form of central defender Sven Botman along with keeper Nick Pope.
+For the first half of last season, Newcastle was stuck in a serious relegation scrap.
+With the help of January 2022 additions Bruno Guimaraes, Chris Wood, Kieran Trippier, Dan Burn and Matt Targett following the October 2021 club sale, the Magpies enjoyed a second half rennaisance, surging to 11th place.
+This summer, the Magpies have made further transfer grabs to bolster the side in the form of central defender Sven Botman along with keeper Nick Pope.

 Let’s look at the somewhat recent history of two other big oil money takeovers of EPL teams: